 This is a compilation of my work for The Daily Cardinal.
-I am one of the beat writers covering the national-runner up Wisconsin women’s hockey team.
-I previously covered the Badger softball team, as well as the weekly press conference and even managed to sneak in the 2017 Spring Football game.
+I was one of the beat writers covering the national-runner up Wisconsin women’s hockey team.
+I also previously covered the Badger softball team, as well as the weekly press conference and even managed to sneak in the 2017 Spring Football game.

 LaBahn Arena.
 Home of the Wisconsin women’s hockey program.